jeegarranpura/jeegarranpura/README.md

 - 👋 Hi, I’m @jeegarranpura
-- 👀 I’m interested in node.js and laravel.
+- 👀 I’m interested in javascript.
-- 🌱 I’m currently learning node.js and MERN.
+- 🌱 I’m MERN devloper.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 jeegarranpura/jeegarranpura is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.